siteorigin/so-widgets-bundle/readme.txt

 == Changelog ==

 = 1.0.4 =
-* Changed how widget list is loaded.
+* Changed how widget list is loaded to fix issue with widgets list not displaying.

 = 1.0.3 =
 * Features widget icons can now be made clickable.